 Get ready for a great lesson in creation science from the Institute for Creation Research (ICR) — the fountainhead of young-earth creationist wisdom.
-They’re new post is titled Did an Asteroid Impact Kill the Dinosaurs?, written by Brian Thomas.
+Their new post is titled Did an Asteroid Impact Kill the Dinosaurs?, written by Brian Thomas.
 He’s described at the end of his articles as “Science Writer at the Institute for Creation Research.”
 This is ICR’s biographical information on him.
 Here are some excerpts from his fascinating article, with bold font added by us for emphasis, and occasional Curmudgeonly interjections that look [like this]:

 During a recent visit to a church, I told a group of children how and why Noah’s Flood fossilized the dinosaurs.
 [Hee hee!]
 A boy told me he saw a documentary that said an asteroid impact killed the dinosaurs.
 Did an impact or the Flood kill them?

 Wow — this is an important question.
 For those who care about the materialist, scientific answer, Wikipedia has an article on the Cretaceous–Paleogene extinction event, but lets stay with Brian.
 He says:

 Three science clues help answer this question.
 One clue is frogs.
 An impact powerful enough to demolish thick-skinned, tough, monstrous dinosaurs all over the world surely would have erased thin-skinned amphibians first.